|

 The Festival is organised by a voluntary committee of local people, and is supported by the Skibbereen Business Association, with kind sponsorship from local and national organisations and suppliers.

-The 2012 Festival will run from Monday 10 September to Sunday 16 September.
-Full details of the 2011 programme and all news updates can be found on the Festival web site at: www.atasteofwestcork.com
+The 2013 Festival dates are to be announced.
+Full festival details and all news updates can be found on the Festival web site at: www.atasteofwestcork.com